 May 18, 20 and 21, 2011|

-kallisti - "A sound, vast and summerlike..." at Conrad Prebys Music Center, UC San Diego
+kallisti chamber opera "A sound, vast and summerlike..."
+UC San Diego

-'A sound, vast and summerlike...' juxtaposes the music of two seminal figures of modern music: Eric Satie and Morton Feldman, presenting works for concert performance in a staged setting conceived by Susan Narucki and Aleck Karis.
+kallisti chamber opera.
+Producer, director, artistic director.
+'A sound, vast and summerlike...' juxtaposes concert music of two seminal figures of modern music: Eric Satie and Morton Feldman in a staged setting.
 The cornerstone of the production is Eric Satie's masterwork, Socrate.
 Written in 1918, Socrate is considered to be one of the precursors of minimalism and a turning point toward modernity.
 Surrounding this is chamber music of Morton Feldman; a composer in whom we see the influence of Satie in its full mid-century flower.
 His delicate, pulsing works can be compared to the painting of Mark Rothko; multi-layered, with exquisite instrumental and vocal color.
 Satie and Feldman's songs, at times humorous and ironic, at times serenely beautiful, complete the program.

 May 28, 2011

 Celebrating George Crumb - Ives Ensemble - De Doelen, Rotterdam, NETHERLANDS

 Vocal chamber music.
 With the Ives Ensemble in a celebration of the music of American composer George Crumb, including Madrigals Book 4 and Ancient Voices of Children.